timoffex/reshma-website/README.md

 ---

+NOTE: The info below is outdated now.
+I figured out how to hack Bazel to do what I want, and I'm in the process of phasing out Make because the syntax became too ugly to use as the project grew.

 I use `make` for the build system.
 I don't use recursive `make`;
 instead I have a single top-level `Makefile` that includes modules from subdirectories, and I run all `make` commands from the project